eoscostarica/sample-nodeos-configs/producer-node-lab.md

 The build seeds this folder with a default `config.ini` file.
 A configuration folder can be specified using the `--config-dir` command line argument to `nodeos`.
 If you use this option, you will need to manually copy a `config.ini` file to your custom config folder path.

 `nodeos` will need a properly configured `config.ini` file in order to do meaningful work.
 On startup, `nodeos` looks in the config folder for `config.ini`.
-If one is not found, a default `config.ini` file is created.
+If none is found, a default `config.ini` file is created.

+--> Is this repeated?
 If you do not already have a `config.ini` file ready to use, run `nodeos` and then close it immediately with <kbd>Ctrl-C</kbd>.
 A default configuration (`config.ini`) will have been created in the config folder.
 Edit the `config.ini` file, adding/updating the following settings to the defaults already in place:

 ```console
 # config.ini: